tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 will not have to update code that gets outdated due to changes in another class that the class you are using utilizes.
 Updating property names and other changes like this should not concern classes outside of themselves.
 It almost seems self defeating to split up your code to get this modularity, but then be bound to updating implementation details of several classes for one change in another.
+Still, we may have to update a method name if it is changed in the class that implements it, which is a sacrifice we have to make.
+This is still much better than having to update the logic that is related to how another class's method works.

 ## More than forEach